 The Non-Profit and Public Service Scholarship facilitates access to the Berkeley MBA for students whose current employment is in the non-profit or public service sectors.
 This is a one-year award which can be renewed in subsequent years.

 The OOBA Grant is for students commuting from outside the nine-county Bay Area and who consequently incur additional travel expenses.
-The application process for students starting Fall 2017 will take place in January 2018.
+The application process for students starting Fall 2017 will take place from January 3, 2018 to January 31, 2018.
 Priority in the selection process will be given in large part to those who live farthest away from campus.
 The nine-county Bay Area region includes: San Francisco, San Mateo, Santa Clara, Alameda, Contra Costa, Solano, Napa, Sonoma, and Marin Counties.

 Funding is contingent upon continuous residence in your current city.
 You must report any relocation to another municipality to the Haas Financial Aid Office.
 Subsequent disbursements could be affected if you move into the 9-county Bay Area.